Joshuaalbert/jaxns/README.md

 # What is it?
 Enables probabilistic programming using nested sampling.
 It's coded in JAX in a manner that allows lowering the entire inference algorithm to XLA primitives, which are JIT-compiled for high performance.
 You can read about it here: (https://arxiv.org/abs/2012.15286)

-JAXNS provides a constrained likelihood sampler which combines and modifies ideas from MultiNest (F. Feroz et al. 2008; https://arxiv.org/pdf/0809.3437.pdf) and PolyChord (W.J.
+JAXNS provides both a slice and a multi-ellipsoidal rejection sampling constrained likelihood sampler.
+These are different from, but can respectively be compared to, MultiNest (F. Feroz et al. 2008; https://arxiv.org/pdf/0809.3437.pdf) and PolyChord (W.J.
 Handley et al. 2015; https://arxiv.org/abs/1506.00171).
 There are two samplers available provided by setting `sampler_name=slice` for slice sampling, and `sampler_name=multi_ellipsoid` for rejection sampling.

 # Install
 Make sure you have JAX and the usual suspects with `pip install jax jaxlib numpy matplotlib scipy`.
-Install with `pip install jaxns` or `pip install git+http://github.com/Joshuaalbert/jaxns.git`.
+Install with `pip install jaxns` or `pip install git+http://github.com/Joshuaalbert/jaxns.git` for the (no promises) bleeding-edge.

 # Getting help and contributing examples

 Please use the [github discussion forum](https://github.com/Joshuaalbert/jaxns/discussions) for getting help, or contributing examples/neat use cases.

 # Quick start